 Meditation and Hypnosis

 The two practices are closely related.
 In fact, hypnosis is believed to be a product of meditation.
-They both involve the transcendance of thought in order to communicate internally with a more intuitive side of our psyche.
-This state of mind is where we are most open to suggestion, which is why meditation is the ideal place for us to practice affirmation or plant our intentions.
+They both involve the transcendence of thought in order to communicate internally with a more intuitive side of our psyche.
+This state of mind is where we are most open to suggestions, which is why meditation is the ideal place for us to practice affirmation or plant our intentions.

 There are many other fascinating meditation facts that we cannot fully detail in one sitting.
 We will never fully comprehend how many ways meditation can benefit our physical and mental health as well as how we experience life.

-This is a never ending pursuit and exploration of mediation techniques, philosophies, and practice.
-Meditation has a lot to offer and if you have not yet began to incorporate this ritual into your lifestyle, it is never too late to start.
+While always remaining grateful for new knowledge and philosophy, this is a never-ending pursuit and exploration of mediation techniques, philosophies, and practices.
+It is evident that meditation has a lot to offer and if you have not yet begun to incorporate this amazing habit into your daily life, it is never too late to start.